We use analytics and cookies to understand site traffic. Information about your use of our site is shared with Google for that purpose. Learn more.

 Use Docker to build the sample code into a container.
 To build and push with Docker Hub, run these commands replacing

-with your Docker Hub username:# Build the container on your local machine docker build -t {username}/helloworld-java-spring . # Push the container to docker registry docker push {username}/helloworld-java-spring
+{username}with your Docker Hub username:# Build the container on your local machine docker build -t {username}/helloworld-java-spring . # Push the container to docker registry docker push {username}/helloworld-java-spring -

 After the build has completed and the container is pushed to docker hub, you can deploy the app into your cluster.
 Ensure that the container image value in

-matches the container you built in the previous step.
-Apply the configuration usingkubectl
+service.yamlmatches the container you built in the previous step.
+Apply the configuration usingkubectl:kubectl apply --filename service.yaml -

 Now that your service is created, Knative will perform the following steps: